-Keiron now manages the FSC BioLinks project, with the aim of inspiring amateur naturalists to take up the identification and recording of invertebrate groups that are often forgotten and rarely recorded.
-In his spare time he is an active member, and trustee, of the London Natural History Society and is the national recorder for earthworms (running the National Earthworm Recording Scheme on behalf of the ESB).
+Keiron developed and managed the FSC BioLinks project that focused on training people to identify and record invertebrates before setting up the Biological Recording Company to continue this work.
+In his spare time he is the Chair of the Ecology & Entomology Section of the London Natural History Society and is the national recorder for earthworms (running the National Earthworm Recording Scheme on behalf of the ESB).

 Kerry first became interested in soil invertebrates when volunteering on biodiversity research projects at the Natural History Museum (London).
 This included sorting samples of invertebrates to order level and sampling invertebrates across the New Forest in Hampshire and the Malaysian rainforests of Borneo.
 This is also where she began specialising in earthworms.